Our Indigenous Knowledge Consultations 2021 are now open until 25 May.

-IP Australia is looking at ways the IP system can better support Aboriginal and Torres Strait Islander people to benefit from and protect their Indigenous Knowledge (IK).
+IP Australia is looking at ways the intellectual property (IP) system can better support Aboriginal and Torres Strait Islander people to benefit from and protect their Indigenous Knowledge (IK).

-Our IK project includes a work plan, publications, research and consultations on a number of initiatives supporting the protection of IK in the intellectual property system.
-To receive updates about the project join our mailing list.
+Our IK project work is set out in our Indigenous Knowledge Work Plan 2020-21.
+We have publications, research and consultations on a number of ideas to support the protection of IK in the IP system.
+To receive updates about the our on-going work on IK, join our mail list.

-IP Australia has developed an Indigenous Knowledge Work Plan 2020-21.
-It outlines a range of potential initiatives to support protection of IK in the IP system.
-The initiatives received support from stakeholders during our 2018-19 consultations.
+- Our Indigenous Knowledge Work Plan 2020-21 outlines potential initiatives to support protection of IK in the IP system.
+Stakeholders supported these initiatives during our 2018-19 consultations.

 - Indigenous Knowledge Work Plan 2020-21 – IP Australia's Work Plan outlines the work we will be doing in relation to a range of IK initiatives in 2020 and 2021.